Sloane Jacobs: WWE (2022)

 Herr participated in tryouts at the WWE Performance Center in Orlando, Florida in December 2021.
 She was announced among a class of recruits who reported to the WWE Performance Center on March 14, 2022, to begin training with WWE.
 She began performing for their NXT brand and made her WWE debut on NXT on March 29, in a loss to Nikkita Lyons.
 She also faced newcomer Roxanne Perez on NXT Level Up on April 15, which also resulted in a defeat for Jacobs.

 Jacobs picked up her first victory in NXT over Thea Hail on the May 3, 2022 edition of NXT 2.0.
 On the July 19 episode of NXT, Jacobs competed in a 20-woman battle royal to determine the number one contender for the NXT Women's Championship, which was won by a returning Zoey Stark.
-On November 1, 2022, it was reported that Herr was released from her WWE contract along with other NXT talent.
+On November 1, 2022, it was reported that Herr was released from her WWE contract along with other NXT talent, Herr would challenge for the WWE Women's ID championship but lose to Laynie Luck.

+Ring of Honor (2023)

+On the April 6, 2023 episode of Ring of Honor Wrestling, Mimi made her debut in a losing effort to Willow Nightingale.
+Mimi made a second appearance on the June 15 episode losing to Miranda Alize.

+Major League Wrestling (2023-2024)

+Notorious Mimi debuted in Major League Wrestling at the October 14th taping in a loss against Tiara James.

+Other media

+Herr was featured on Monster Factory, an Apple TV docu-series created that focused on the wrestling school where she trained.